Essential Golf Cart Repair Tips for Smoother Rides

 • What to Check:

 Inspect the tires for wear and proper inflation, test the brakes for responsiveness, and examine the electrical system for corrosion or loose connections.
-Check the suspension for signs of damage and ensure the body is free of rust.

 • How Regularly: